rgbprocessing/rgbprocessing.github.io/_projects/2_project.md

 [kaggle competition](https://www.kaggle.com/competitions/czii-cryo-et-object-identification/overview)

-The goal of this competition is to identify particle centers of 5 differnt classes in 3D tomograms.
+The goal of this competition is to identify particle centers of 5 different classes in 3D tomograms.
 The data contains 6 different particle types and their approximate radius: apo-ferritin, beta-amylase (not scored), beta-galactosidase, ribosome, thyroglobulin, virus-like-particle.

-**Data**

 <div class="row">
   <div class="col-sm mt-3 mt-md-0 d-flex justify-content-center">